-- Warehouse workers, delivery persons and others who do the heavy lifting
+Warehouse workers, delivery persons and others who do heavy lifting

-- Truck drivers, traveling salespeople, and others at risk for a truck or car accident
+Truck drivers, traveling salespeople and others at risk for truck and car accidents

 We fight hard to maximize your workers' compensation benefits after a work-related back injury.
 We will file a workers' compensation claim to collect the workers' comp benefits that you are entitled to receive.
 We regularly take workers' comp cases involving neck injuries to arbitration and succeed in obtaining these benefits for our clients.
 There may also be third-party liability claims against equipment manufacturers and other negligent entities besides your employer.